jrcasso/jrcasso/README.md

 | [mailbucket](https://github.com/jrcasso/mailbucket)     | An email server that uploads incoming emails to an S3 bucket.
 Useful for email data processing. |
 | [tugboat](https://github.com/jrcasso/tugboat)    | A microservice provisioning automation tool.
 Automates the creation and configuration of service dependencies for new microservices. |

-### Libraries, Frameworks, and Collections
+### 🏗️ Libraries, Frameworks, and Collections 🏗️
 | Repository | Language | Description |
 |-|-|-|
 | [conduit](https://github.com/jrcasso/conduit) | Go | A minimal, concurrent, asynchronous file processing ETL library for AWS S3 |
 | [gograph](https://github.com/jrcasso/gograph) | Go | A library providing graph theory primitives and operations |

-### Terraform Modules
+### ⚙️ Terraform Modules ⚙️

 If you're looking to create and maintain a proper engineering-org scale AWS infrastructure with Terraform, these modules will get you pretty far.
 These modules follow a DNS zone strategy as devised [here](https://github.com/jrcasso/mean-demo/issues/50), and implement ingress domains with a maintainable, extensible, and practical strategy for service-based application architectures.
-Essentially, an organization is tied to a domain name, and there's a heirarchy of subdomains thereafter.
+Essentially, an organization is tied to a domain name, and there's a heirarchy of subdomains thereafter that correspond to operating environments (e.g. prod, stage).

 If you're also interested in microservices (for which these modules are indeed compatible!), be sure to check out the k8s [tugboat](https://github.com/jrcasso/tugboat) project.